kremalicious/blog/_src/_posts/2008-06-19-ubuntu-as-mac-file-server-and-time-machine-volume.markdown

 German: [Ubuntu + Apple Fileserver + TimeMachine](http://www.kde4.de/?page_id=389) on [kde4.de](http://www.kde4.de)
 French: [Tuto: Comment créer votre serveur Time Capsule sous Debian](http://blog.delacelle.com/post/2009/01/19/tuto-comment-creer-votre-serveur-timecapsule-sous-debian-ou-ubuntu/) on the [Blog of Pierre de la Celle](http://blog.delacelle.com/)

-## Article Updates

-01/19/2009 added links to some translations of this article

-12/07/2008 added a warning regarding the new undocumented AFP commands which maybe will be added by Apple with the Mac OS X 10.5.6 update

-09/28/2008 [added a link](http://www.kremalicious.com/2008/06/ubuntu-as-mac-file-server-and-time-machine-volume/#netatalk1) to the precompiled Netatalk .deb package from Alessandro

-07/14/2008 added the Time Machine network volume hack under 6.
-Configure Time Machine

-07/06/2008 added a new part Problems with creating the backup disk image

-06/21/2008 added instructions for changing the server icons in Mac OS X